 - Technical and project proposal reports

-In short, you can’t escape writing as an engineer.
-And the higher you climb the engineering ranks, the more you’ll write.
-Check out my following articles to improve your writing as an engineer:
+Face it, you can’t escape writing as an engineer.
+The higher you climb, the more you’ll write.
+Check out my following articles for engineering writing tips:

 - Master engineering email writing using these 14 tips